Orthopaedic Journal of Sports Medicine

 Research in Sports Medicine, published by Taylor & Francis Ltd, stands as a vital resource for scholars and professionals engaged in the multifaceted fields of sports medicine, orthopedics, and rehabilitation.
 With a distinguished impact factor reflecting its academic rigor and relevance, the journal has achieved impressive rankings, including Q2 in Medicine (miscellaneous), Q1 in Orthopedics and Sports Medicine, and both Q1 and Q2 in Physical Therapy, Sports Therapy and Rehabilitation, and Sports Science, respectively.
 The journal serves as a pivotal platform for disseminating cutting-edge research, fostering innovative practices, and addressing contemporary issues within sports and exercise science.
 Researchers will benefit from its comprehensive coverage spanning various dimensions of sports health and therapy, making it a cornerstone for advancing knowledge and improving patient outcomes in athletic and rehabilitative settings.

-Exploring the Future of Operative Sports Medicine
+Enhancing Knowledge for the Future of Sports Medicine